CasimirKaPazi/tikap/Grammar.md

 Allophones
 ==========

 In general all allophony is optional, one might pronounce /tikap/ as [tikap], [tɨkɐp], [tɨɣäɸ] or anything in between.
-As a register the basic variant is used in dictating, teaching and talking to learners of the language.
+As a register the basic variant is used in dictating, teaching and talking to learners of the language and linguists or when talking about parts of the language.

 |                   | Bilabial | Alveolar | Velar   |
 | ----------------- |:--------:|:--------:|:-------:|